CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ###operation
-A name of an operation which is a list item of [operations](#/docs#operations).
-It is mapped to the operation's properties.
+The key `operation` is mapped to the properties which make up the operation contents.

 Property|Required|Default|Value Type|Description|More Info
 ---|